tshepang/cargo-release/README.md

 Use `--skip-push` if you do not plan to push to anywhere for now.

+### Specifying dev pre-release extension

+After release, the version in Cargo.toml will be incremented and have a pre-release extension added, defaulting to `pre`.

+You can specify a different extension by using the `--dev-version-ext <ext>` option.

 ### Configuration in Cargo.toml

 From 0.6 you can persist options above in `Cargo.toml`.
 We use a